-Hello and welcome to the Instant Cash Solution review where we go beyond the hype you’ll find on Rich Meyer’s sales page to take a proper look at this so-called “life-changing opportunity” to see if it can really do what it says it can.
+Welcome to my Instant Cash Solution review where we go beyond the hype you'll find on Rich Meyer's sales page and take a proper look at this so-called life-changing opportunity to see if it can really do what it says it can do.

-Rich Meyer’s videos tell us thanks to his system, making money online could not be easier or quicker – you simply copy and paste his tried and tested ads on sites like Craigslist and Facebook and watch your PayPal account fill up with commissions.
+Rich Meyer's promo video says thanks to his system, making money online has never been easier or quicker; simply copy and paste his tried and tested ads on Craigslist and Facebook and watch the commissions roll into your PayPal account.

-I came across Instant Cash Solution (ICS) after clicking on an email in my junk folder which sent me to an amateurish-looking landing page that made a bunch of crazy claims like:
+I came across Instant Cash Solution (ICS) after opening an email in my junk folder and clicking a link which sent me to an amateurish-looking site making crazy claims like: